Red squirrel

 YEAR 2 (LEVEL 4)

-• Professional and Academic Development (Core): This module will equip you with a range of skills and attributes in preparation to work in your chosen sector whilst following professional codes of practice.
-You will also develop a range of skills required for academic studies, which will be used and extended throughout your programme of study.
+• Professional and Academic Development: This module will equip you with a range of skills and attributes in preparation to work in your chosen sector whilst following professional codes of practice.
+This module also enables you to develop a range of skills required for academic studies, which will be used and extended upon throughout your programme of study.

-• Professional Practice 1 (Core): Apply and integrate professional skills, knowledge and behaviours gained from the programme into a real-life workplace setting.
-This module further enables you to develop the Wrexham graduate attributes and to reflect upon the key employability skills required for the sector.
+• Professional Practice 1: This module enables you to apply and integrate professional skills, knowledge and behaviours gained from the programme into a real-life workplace setting.
+This module further enables you to develop the Wrexham graduate attributes and develop and reflect upon the key employability skills required for the sector.

-• Field Skills and Identification (Core): An introduction to the identification of a range of plants and animals in the field.
+• Field Skills and Identification: This module introduces you to the identification of a range of plants and animals in the field.
 You will learn about the anatomy of organisms and learn how to relate these anatomical features to identification keys.
-You will be shown a variety of techniques for finding, observing and tracking wildlife in the field where you will learn how to utilise their identification skills under field conditions.
+You will be shown a variety of techniques for finding, observing and tracking wildlife in the field where you will learn how to utilise their identification skills in real-world conditions.

-• Introduction to Ecology (Core): The relationship between organisms and the environment around them.
-Key ecological definitions will be explained, and you will understand the variety of complex biotic and abiotic interactions that influence the abundance and distribution of organisms.
+• Introduction to Ecology: This module introduces you to the relationship between organisms and the environment around them.
+Key ecological definitions will be explained, and you will understand the variety of complex biotic and abiotic interactions that influence the abundance and distribution of organisms

-• Environmental Ethics (Core): An introduction to a range of socio-economic, farming and leisure activities that cause damage to the natural world.
+• Environmental Ethics: This module introduces you to a range of socio-economic, farming and leisure activities that cause damage to the natural world.
 You will become familiar with the impact these activities have on human well-being, animal welfare and the environment.

-• Introduction to Evolution (Core): The history of evolution, from the beginning of life on earth, through extinction events, to the rise of mammals and evidence of current evolutionary trends.
+• Introduction to Evolution: This module introduces you to the history of evolution, from the beginning of life on earth, through extinction events, to the rise of the mammals and evidence of current evolutionary trends.
 You will examine the evidence for evolution along with details of the mechanisms by which life evolves.
 Concepts in this module will help you to understand the diversity of life on the planet.

 YEAR 3 (LEVEL 5)

-• Professional Practice 2 (Core): Build upon the professional skills, knowledge and behaviours gained from the programme and previous professional practice module at level 4.
-Deeper reflection will be undertaken through the Professional Behavioural Evaluation Assessment.
-You will focus on your career goals and the skills, attributes and professional behaviour needed to gain employment in your chosen area.
+• Professional Practice 2:This module will enable you to build upon the professional skills, knowledge and behaviours gained from the programme and previous professional practice module at level 4.
+Deeper reflection with be undertaken through the Professional Behavioural Evaluation Assessment You will focus on your career goals and the skills, attributes and professional behaviour needed to gain employment in your chosen area.

-• Survey Skills for Conservation (Core): Develop your identification skills by engaging with practical ecological surveys in the field and online database searches.
+• Survey Skills for Conservation: This module will develop your identification skills through engaging with practical ecological surveys in the field and online database searches.
 You will be involved in data collection, analysis, and interpretation and understand how to write an ecological report using current mapping software to display data.

-• Environmental Policy and Law (Core): An introduction to the national and international environmental legislation and policy frameworks, summarising their purpose and giving examples of how they impact the work of practising ecologists and/or environmental managers.
+• Environmental Policy and Law: This module introduces you to national and international environmental legislation and policy frameworks, summarising their purpose and giving examples of how they impact on the work of practising ecologists and/or environmental managers.
 You will also be introduced to the work of both statutory and non-governmental conservation organisations, and their role in supporting legislation and carrying out practical work.

-• Conservation Management (Core): Recognise a variety of habitats and understand their need for management due to damaging anthropogenic activities and, or changes over time.
+• Conservation Management: This module teaches you recognise a variety of habitats and understand their need for management due to damaging anthropogenic activities and, or changes over time.
 You will become familiar with a range of techniques used to create, maintain, enhance, and restore the conservation value of a variety of habitats.

-• Climate change and Conservation (Core): The natural and anthropogenic changes in the climate and the science of current climate change.
-You will be able to identify how climate change will affect biomes, habitats, and species worldwide and learn how global efforts to combat climate change are being implemented.
+• Climate Change and Conservation: This module introduces you to natural and anthropogenic changes in the climate and the science of current climate change.
+You will be able to identify how climate change will affect biomes, habitats and species worldwide and learn how global efforts to combat climate change are being implemented..

-• Consultancy and Professional Development (Core): An introduction to the work of an ecological consultant and their role in the development and the planning system.
-You will be introduced to the process of gaining planning permission, from the initial commissioning of work, through to long-term monitoring.
+• Consultancy and Professional Development: This module introduces you to the work of an ecological consultant and their role in development and the planning system.
+You will be introduced to the process of gaining planning permission, from initial commissioning of work, through to long-term monitoring.
 You will investigate the role of the consultant in planning approval, mitigation design, development licence application, and acting as Clerk of Works during development.

 The information listed in this section is an overview of the academic content of the programme that will take the form of either core or option modules.
 Modules are designated as core or option in accordance with professional body requirements and internal academic framework review, so may be subject to change.